Welcome to Part II of our series on startup finance!

 Rule of thumb: There is no generally held rule of thumb for conversion rates.
 Analysis of conversion rates allows sales and marketing staff to focus on the source with the lowest CAC and length of sales cycle for each given source of potential clients.

 Continuous monitoring of these KPIs will allow founders to better plan, understand, and react to changes in growth and revenue – and prepare to present to investors.
 Unsure of how to actually take this next step of searching for capital?
-Check out our templates to get started, and stay tuned for our next installment on the funding process.
+Check out our pitch deck templates to get started, and stay tuned for our next installment on the funding process.